xcube-dev/xcube/docs/source/serverdevguide.md

 - registration function is in top-level module `plugin` and
 - package name starts with `xcube_`

-then it must be registered in the package's setuptools entry points:
+cannot be satisfied, then it must be registered in the package's entry points.

+If you use `setup.py` and `setuptools` in your project folder:

 ```python
 from setuptools import setup